bigcommerce/dev-docs/docs/stencil-docs/configure-store-design-ui/defining-global-styles.md

 ## Configuration file

-You can manage your theme's front-end components by configuring the `config.json` file.
-This file is made up of different keys and value that define the global styles shoppers will see on a theme.
+You can manage your theme's front-end components by configuring its `config.json` file.
+This file is made up of different keys and values that define your theme's global styles.

 `config.json` performs the following functions: